ck-unifr/novel-classification/README.md

 4. Download the pre-trained word embedding vectors of fastText and create a dictionary which contains the mapping of a character to a vector.

-5. Based on the character dictionary created in step 1 and the character embedding dictionary created in step 4, create an embedding matrix.
-Each row i of the matrix contains the word vector of the character i.
+5. Create a matrix of one embedding for each character by enumerating all unique character in the character dictionary created in step 1 and locating the embedding weight vector from the loaded embedding from step 4.

 6. Define a deep learning model.
 The input layer takes the sequence of integers (generated in step 2) as input.